groue/GRMustache/Guides/partials.md

 Bundles provide a flat, non-hierarchical, resource storage.
 Hence this hierarchy of partials is not available to templates stored as bundle resources.

-However, You can embed a full directory and its contents as a bundle resource, and fall backto URL-based of file path-based APIs:
+However, You can embed a full directory and its contents as a bundle resource, and fall back to URL-based of file path-based APIs:

 ```objc
 // URL of the templates directory resource